How to Start an LLC in South Dakota

 Mail Your Articles of Organization:

 Send the form and payment (payable to the Secretary of State) to:

 Pierre, SD 57501

-How long does it take to get an LLC approved?
+How long does it take to get a South Dakota LLC approved?
 LLC processing is immediate after payment is received online, or 1 to 2 business days by mail.

 Step 4: Create an LLC Operating Agreement

 Creating a South Dakota LLC operating agreement is the only way to legally lock down your LLC’s management and ownership structure.
-Having this document in place will give you something to return to if a dispute or lawsuit arises.
+Having an operating agreement in place will give you something to return to if a dispute or lawsuit arises.